 The Sundance Mountain Resort music, film and festival programs support our vision to create unspoiled and authentic experiences where art, nature, and commerce unite.

 Experience a little bit of Nashville in Utah at our Bluebird Cafe event which features singer-songwriter musicians who share their music and stories.
 Celebrate Utah's rich cultural heritage at our annual Harvest Market, highlighting local music, food and hand-crafted items.
 Enjoy all of your favorite red, white and blue tunes at the Patriotic Celebration featuring the Utah Symphony.
-And of course, get the most out of the Sundance Film Festival with our special Epic Packages.

 More information for each of these events may be found below.